iFun/Notes/ECE358/README.md

 ### Packet switching vs circuit switching

-- Packet switching allow more users to use networ
+- Packet switching allow more users to use network
-- Great for bursty data: you can suppot more users
+- Great for bursty data: you can support more users
 - Excessive congestion: packet delay and loss
 - always using the network
 - but performance is not guarantee